treeverse/lakeFS/docs/howto/upgrade.md

 ## When DB migrations are required

+### lakeFS 0.101.1 or greater

+Version 0.101.1 added support for rolling KV upgrade.
+This means that users who already migrated to the KV ref-store (versions 0.80.0 and above) no longer have to pass through specific versions for migration.
+This includes [ACL migration](https://docs.lakefs.io/reference/access-control-lists.html#migrating-from-the-previous-version-of-acls) which was introduced in lakeFS version 0.98.0.
+Running migrate up on the latest lakeFS version, will perform all the necessary migrations up to that point.

 ### lakeFS 0.80.0 or greater (KV Migration)

 Starting with version 0.80.2, lakeFS has transitioned from using a PostgreSQL based database implementation to a Key-Value datastore interface supporting